-Waterfront has developed a record keeping form (Attachment 3) and keeps records of:
+DRM has developed a record keeping form (Appendix 4) and keeps records of:

-- Weather conditions (wind direction/speed)

-- Type and volume of materials stored

-- · Records of all dust suppressant (water and other) applied to roadways, storage piles and open areas/lots
+- Weather conditions (wind direction/speed) - Records of paved/unpaved roads and lots sweeping activities - Records of all dust suppressant (water and other) applied to roadways, storage piles and open areas/lots

 The log sheet will generally be filled out in the morning on days the facility is operating and used for planning fugitive dust control activities for the day.
-Records will be kept in a log format and will be kept for a minimum of five years.
+Records will be kept in a log format and will be kept for a minimum of three years.
 Safety data sheets will also be available for any dust suppressants used at the site beside water.